-In an exciting move, Ally Bank has introduced its very first credit card: the Ally CashBack.
-This new rewards-earner offers something for everyone and makes a good competitor when stacked against other cash back cards, right off the bat.
+In an exciting move, Ally Bank has introduced its very first credit card: the Ally CashBack Credit Card.
+This new rewards-earner offers a simple cash rewards structure with no annual fee.
+But how does it stack up against other cash back credit cards?
+We put it to the test in this Ally CashBack credit card review.

 Before establishing their inaugural credit card, Ally Bank conducted a series of surveys to find out exactly what the market sought.
 Their findings?